Us Mint: Interesting Facts from Its over 200 Years of Existence

 Contrary to popular belief, none of the US coins have ever been struck at Fort Knox.
 It is true the facility in Fort Knox, Kentucky is affiliated with the US Mint.
 It is home to the US Bullion Depository which is used just for storing the gold and silver bullion reserves from the US as well as other countries.

 Officially speaking, these reserves are rarely touched.
 The thousands of tons of gold kept there are not for use in today’s minting operations.
 They are intended to be a form of national savings.
 It is worth noting the controversy over these reserves.
 There has been no official audit of the holdings there since the 1950s and there is some reason to question whether all the metal remains in the vaults at Fort Knox.

 The US Mint must acquire the precious metal used in the production of its coins elsewhere.
-By law, officials must buy only gold and silver mined within the US.
+By law, officials must buy only gold and silver bullion coins and bars mined within the US.

 7 Mint Marks for 8 Mint Locations

 The US Mint has had facilities in eight different locations over its 200+ years of operation.
 Philadelphia was the first and most recognizable location.
 It has been operating since 1792.
 By custom each mint location imprints a mintmark as a reference to which facility produced the coin.
 There are some exceptions.
 The major one being coins produced in Philadelphia which often carry no mint mark.